cbamedjonekou/cbamedjonekou.github.io/README.md

 **Part 2**

-* A variant of the previous Whale Problem which introduces the Dynamical System, a system of 'n' growth functions (here $n = 2$).
+* A variant of the previous Whale Problem which introduces the Dynamical System, a system of 'n' growth functions (here n = 2).
 We examine the Blue Whale in competition with the Fin Whale.
 As a result, we are introduced to the competition term.
+We also conduct sensitivity analysis of the 'alpha' term.
 As with the previous whale problem, we evaluate the model using the Five-Step Method to produce a qualitive answer to our model.
 The links below show us this in detail.

 	* [Github.com/Whale-Problem-2](https://github.com/deaththeberry/ML-AI-HKG_Portfolio/blob/master/Labs/MAT%204880-D692%20(Math%20Modeling%20II)/MAT%204880-D692%20(Math%20Modeling%20II)%20Whale%20Problem%202.ipynb)
 	* [nbviewer.jupyter.org/Whale-Problem-2](https://nbviewer.jupyter.org/github/deaththeberry/ML-AI-HKG_Portfolio/blob/master/Labs/MAT%204880-D692%20%28Math%20Modeling%20II%29/MAT%204880-D692%20%28Math%20Modeling%20II%29%20Whale%20Problem%202.ipynb)